-Lucky or Unlucky Chapter 13 Filing
+Lucky or Unlucky?
+Chapter 13 Filing

 On July 21, 2016 by Eric Klein

 We all know there is a lot of superstition around the number 13.
-I was thinking about this number last month, during Friday the 13th, when I heard numerous references to this unlucky (or to some, the opposite, and very lucky) day within our calendar.
+I was thinking about this number last month, on Friday the 13th, when I heard numerous references to this unlucky (or to some, the opposite, and very lucky) day within our calendar.

 The number 13 is a significant one in the bankruptcy realm, as it represents Chapter 13 filing.
 Generally speaking, most debtors prefer to file Chapter 7 because it eliminates most of their debt and is an easier overall process.
 However, in some cases, repaying debt in a court-approved Chapter 13 repayment plan over a set amount of time can be very beneficial and may prove to be a better option.

 Here are some reasons that Chapter 13 may be “lucky” for debtors: